 Back of house drug checking

-Following from a successful pilot event last summer, we will continue the Safer Nightlife Programme and opperate a 'back of house' drug checking programme to identify drug trends.
+This year, we will continue the Safer Nightlife Programme and operate a 'back of house' drug checking programme to identify drug trends at different festivals.

-We hope to answer your questions about this programme in our questions and answers below.
+We hope to answer your questions about how ‘back of house’ drug checking works as part of the Safer Nightlife programme in our questions and answers below.

 The term ‘Back of House’ drug checking is used to describe the analysis of drug samples that are accessed through a number of different ways, but does not include accessing substances and returning the samples to directly to people who use drugs.
-This approach is used for market monitoring and for communicating messages indirectly with people who use drug and was piloted by the HSE last year where 3 alerts were issued.
+However, through the Irish model, we attempt to combine this approach with harm reduction interventions, risk communications and by issuing drug alerts.
+We apply this approach at some events and if concern is raised in the community.

 How samples are accessed through a 'back of house' approach can include: